tarantool/doc/doc/book/getting_started/using_binary.rst

     2020-01-24 13:45:17.421 [9539] main/102/myapp.lua I> set 'listen' configuration option to "3313"
     2020-01-24 13:45:17.423 [9539] main C> entering the event loop

-The last string in the output tells user that http server have started successfully.
+The last string in the output says that the HTTP server was started successfully.
-Now you can go in your favorite browser to http://127.0.0.1:8080 and see ``Hello World!`` there.
+Now you can bowse to http://127.0.0.1:8080 and see the canonic ``Hello world!`` there.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Pre-populating database
+Pre-populating the database
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let's pre-populate our database with the data from the previous lesson to our web application.
-We'll use ``box.once()`` which executes a function, provided it has not been executed before.
+Let's pre-populate our database with the data from the :ref:`previous lesson <getting_started-using_binary_database_create>` so that our web application could use it.
+We'll use ``box.once()`` which executes a function only once over your Tarantool instance life.

-Add following code after ``box.cfg{}`` line in app.lua
+Add the following code after ``box.cfg{}`` in ``app.lua``:

 .. code-block:: lua